 The Nineteenth Century Group at Rutgers focuses primarily on British literature of the Victorian and Romantic periods.
-Our recent and recently-planned events include dissertation and publication workshops, guest speakers and panels on nineteenth-century topics, discussions of recently published work in the field, and events concerning new methodological developments in the discipline.
+Our recent events include dissertation and publication workshops, guest speakers and panels on nineteenth-century topics, discussions of new work in the field, and events concerning methodological developments in the discipline.

 We encourage interdisciplinary and cross-geographic boundary approaches to the period, and we direct our discussions every year around a particular theme.
-Each year we also organize a round table discussion that brings together nineteenth-century scholars across disciplines and from across the country to discuss projects related to our theme.
-Finally, we also collaborate with Princeton graduate students to put on a graduate conference to provide opportunities for graduate students at any institution to share their work and receive relevant feedback and discussion.
+Each fall we organize an interdisciplinary round table discussion that brings together nineteenth-century scholars from across the country to discuss projects related to our theme.
+In the spring, we collaborate with Princeton to host a graduate conference, providing opportunities for students at any institution to share work and receive relevant feedback.